-D.23 Strengthened Child Protection System for Minnesota Youth
+D.22 Strengthened Child Protection System for Minnesota Youth

-After the tragic death of three-year-old Eric Dean, Governor Dayton created the Governor's Task Force on the Protection of Children to identify strategies for improving Minnesota's child protection system.
+Governor Dayton created the Governor's Task Force on the Protection of Children to identify strategies for improving Minnesota's child protection system.
 The bipartisan taskforce comprised of heads of social service and law enforcement agencies, child outreach workers for nonprofit agencies, and legislators developed more than 90 recommendations to improve screening and transparency, family assessment, and training and supervision for child protection workers.